IDEA-Research/OSX/README.md

 * Prepare pre-trained snapshot at `pretrained_models` folder.
 * Prepare `human_model_files` folder following below `Directory` part and place it at `common/utils/human_model_files`.
 * Go to `demo` folders, and run `python demo.py --gpu 0 --img_path IMG_PATH --output_folder OUTPUT_FOLDER `.
 Please replace `IMG_PATH` and `OUTPUT_FOLDRE` with your own image path and saving folder.
 For a more efficient inference, you can add `--decoder_setting wo_decoder --pretrained_model_path ../pretrained_models/osx_l_wo_decoder.pth.tar` to use the encoder-only version OSX.
-* Now, the inference code will output the projected 2d kpts with shape (137,2), please refer to [here](https://github.com/IDEA-Research/OSX/blob/118cf97fb1f144930bf93d88794b525d579b2d0c/common/utils/human_models.py#L71) for details of these 137 key points.
+* [**Update information**] The inference code will output the projected 2d kpts with shape (137,2), please refer to [here](https://github.com/IDEA-Research/OSX/blob/118cf97fb1f144930bf93d88794b525d579b2d0c/common/utils/human_models.py#L71) for details of these 137 key points.
 The SMPLX version we use has 144 joints, please refer to this [line](https://github.com/IDEA-Research/OSX/blob/118cf97fb1f144930bf93d88794b525d579b2d0c/main/OSX.py#L72). if you want to use COCO format key points, please refer to [here](https://github.com/IDEA-Research/OSX/blob/118cf97fb1f144930bf93d88794b525d579b2d0c/data/MSCOCO/MSCOCO.py#L41).
 Note: the key points projected onto the image may be misaligned with humans, this is likely due to inaccurate boxes provided by detection models.
 It is recommended to use more advanced detection models or manually set bounding boxes.
 * If you run this code in ssh environment without display device, do follow:
 ```
 1、Install oemesa follow https://pyrender.readthedocs.io/en/latest/install/